You probably landed on this article because you are looking for trails in Washington where you can hike off leash with your dog.

 The different rules can be very hard to keep track of and much of the information online is inconsistent, disjointed, and not complete.

-However, they don’t specify whether dogs need to be on a leash on those trails.
+However, WTA doesn’t specify whether dogs need to be on a leash on those trails.

 I spent days researching trails where dogs are allowed to be off leash so you don’t have to.

-I looked up the codified regulations for managing land entities, read pages and pages of articles, combed forums, and threw in some of my personal experience gained while hiking for over 15 years in this state with dogs.
+I looked up the codified regulations for managing land entities, read pages and pages of articles, combed forums, and threw in some of my personal experience gained while hiking for over 15 years in this state with dogs, and my personal experience working on National Park and National Forest land.

 Disclaimer: While I used my experience and knowledge to compile the best resource on off leash dog trails I could, rules change and I didn’t personally visit every trail in the state to verify.
 Also, some trails have different rules regarding dogs in winter when the trails are groomed for skiing.